 This simple Christmas tree decorating activity kept the kids busy and having fun for the better part of the morning.

 And when they finished, we had a beautiful, hand-decorated pin-up Christmas Tree to display on our playroom wall.

-And now, check out this giant Christmas tree activity that they make with painter’s tape over at Hands On: As We Grow!
-It will get your kids moving, stretching and learning too!
+Check out the giant Christmas tree they make with painter’s tape over at Hands On: As We Grow!